 Why Is It Important To Do Calf Exercises?

-I mentioned above that calf strengthening is an important factor in avoiding that lollipop effect where you could end up with a body that is completely out of proportion.
+It is important to do calf exercises to avoid the lollipop effect, where you could end up with a body completely out of proportion.

 But there’s more to it than looking good.

-See, there are many upper body exercises that are reliant on lower body strength.
+See, many upper body exercises are reliant on lower body strength.